-In a nutshell, locations are predefined places saved in Dispatch that are used to identify the exact whereabouts of a dispatch, task, or officer.
+In a nutshell, locations are places in Dispatch that are used to identify the exact whereabouts of a dispatch, task, officer, or Connect alarm.
 Dispatch locations are similar to site rollups (and your sites and locations can be linked together), but locations provide more features, along with the ability to create more robust location hierarchies with the use of indoor location points.

 When you create a new dispatch or dispatch-related task, you must select a location in order to identify where an officer has to go to handle an activity or complete a task.
 Selecting an officer’s last known location is optional, but doing so helps dispatchers keep track of all on-duty security personnel.

-Whenever a location is selected for a dispatch, task, or officer, it appears on the Map panel, which is updated automatically and provides the dispatcher a visual breakdown of important information from various panels in the application.
+Whenever a location is selected for a dispatch, task, officer, or alarm is sent into Dispatch, it appears on the Map panel, which is updated automatically and provides the dispatcher a visual breakdown of important information from various panels in the application.
 All locations must have unique GPS coordinates before they can be saved in Dispatch and this is to ensure the data that appears on the map is accurate and complete.

 It’s important to note that locations are not automatically linked to your Perspective site rollups, but this can be done through the settings by a Dispatch administrator.
 Linking your locations to your site rollups isn’t mandatory, but if you want to use location data from Dispatch in your charts, reports, or the Perspective map, your sites and locations must be linked.
 See the How are locations transferred into Perspective? section below for more information.

 What are indoor location points?

 Indoor location points are locations saved within a top-level location (known as a master location in Dispatch).
 These points are designed to help dispatchers indicate the exact area of an activity for officers using Officer Mobile and to help keep track of where activities are occurring in your organization.